guillermooo/sublime-undocs/source/extensibility/snippets.rst

 By expanding the field syntax a little bit, you can define default values for a field.
-Placeholders are useful whenever there's a general case for your snippet, but still you still want to keep it customizable.
+Placeholders are useful whenever there's a general case for your snippet, but you still want to keep it customizable.

 .. code-block:: perl